Birthday blues for bitcoin as investors face year-on-year loss

-LONDON (REUTERS) - Bitcoin was heading towards a year-on-year loss on Wednesday (Oct 31), its 10th birthday, the first loss since last year's bull market, when the original and biggest digital coin muscled its way to worldwide attention with months of frenzied buying.
+LONDON • Bitcoin was heading towards a year-on-year loss on Wednesday, its 10th birthday, the first loss since last year's bull market, when the original and biggest digital coin muscled its way to worldwide attention with months of frenzied buying.

 That run, fuelled by frenzied buying by retail investors from South Korea to the United States, pushed bitcoin to calendar-year gains of over 1,300 per cent.

-Ten years ago, Satoshi Nakamoto, bitcoin's still-unidentified founder, released a white paper detailing the need for an online currency that could be used for payments without the involvement of a third party, such as a bank.
+Ten years ago, bitcoin's still-unidentified founder Satoshi Nakamoto released a White Paper detailing the need for an online currency that could be used for payments without the involvement of a third party, such as a bank.

 Traders and market participants said the Halloween milestone was inevitable, given losses of around 70 per cent from bitcoin's peak and the continuing but incomplete shift towards investment by mainstream financial firms.

-"The value mechanisms of crypto and bitcoin today are based more on underlying tech than hype and FOMO (fear of missing out)," said Josh Bramley, head trader at crypto wealth management firm Blockstars.
+"The value mechanisms of crypto and bitcoin today are based more on underlying tech than hype and FOMO (fear of missing out)," said Mr Josh Bramley, head trader at crypto-wealth management firm BlockStars Capital.

 Growing use of blockchain - the distributed ledger technology that underpins bitcoin - is now powering valuations of the digital currency, he said, cautioning that some expectations for widespread use have not yet materialised.